15 Best LinkedIn CRM Tools for 2026

 “I loved the simple setup and easy integration.
 You install, connect your email and WhatsApp and install the Chrome plugin for LinkedIn, and you are running.
 The learning curve is easy, and the value it brings to my business is huge.” – verified SMB Owner.

 Zoho CRM is a strong option when you want a full-featured CRM without enterprise pricing.
-It’s not LinkedIn-native by default, but it plays well with LinkedIn through extensions, Sales Navigator workflows, and automation tools.
+LinkedIn context comes in through extensions, Sales Navigator workflows, and automation tools.

 For teams that want control, customization, and affordability, Zoho gives you a lot of surface area to work with.